Propcash Facts & Data

 Cash offer ranges (industry context)

-Cash investors underwrite properties by estimating a home's After Repair Value (ARV) and subtracting repair costs, holding costs, and a profit margin.
-Homes in better condition command a higher percentage of ARV because the investor's repair and holding costs are lower.
+Cash buyers underwrite properties by estimating a home's After Repair Value (ARV) and subtracting repair costs, holding costs, and a profit margin.
+Homes in better condition command a higher percentage of ARV because the buyer's repair and holding costs are lower.

 | Property condition | Typical offer range (% of ARV) |